digital-asset/docs.daml.com/docs/draft/docs/json-api-v3/index.rst

-The goal of this API is to get your distributed ledger application up and running quickly, so we have deliberately excluded complicating concerns including, but not limited to:
+The goal of this document(???) is to get your distributed ledger application up and running quickly, so we have deliberately excluded complicating concerns including, but not limited to

 - inspecting transactions,
 - asynchronous submit/completion workflows,
-- temporal queries (e.g. active contracts *as of a certain time*), and
+- temporal queries (e.g. active contracts *as of a certain time*), and (TODO temporal?)

-For these and other features, use :doc:`the Ledger API </app-dev/ledger-api>` instead.
+For these and other features, use published OpenApi specification(TODO)  and  :doc:`the Ledger API </app-dev/ledger-api>`.
-The HTTP JSON API service is a "proxy", after a fashion, for that API; *there is literally nothing that HTTP JSON API service can do that your own application cannot do via gRPC*.
+While gRPC remains a primary API, almost every function should be mirrored via JSON API.

-If you are using this API from JavaScript or TypeScript, we strongly recommend using `the JavaScript bindings and code generator </app-dev/bindings-ts/index.html>`_ rather than invoking these endpoints directly.
+If you are using this API from JavaScript or TypeScript, we strongly recommend using `the JavaScript bindings and code generator </app-dev/bindings-ts/index.html>`_(TODO ) rather than invoking these endpoints directly.
 This will both simplify access to the endpoints described here and (with TypeScript) help to provide the correct JavaScript value format for each of your contracts, choice arguments, and choice results.

-As suggested by those bindings, the primary target application for the HTTP JSON API service is a web application, where user actions translate to one or a few ledger operations.
-It is not intended for high-throughput, high-performance ledger automation; the Ledger API is better suited to such use cases.

 We welcome feedback about the JSON API on
 `our issue tracker <https://github.com/digital-asset/daml/issues/new/choose>`_, or